emmt/InterpolationKernels.jl/docs/src/kernels.md

 where the floating-point type `T` is assumed to be `Float64` if omitted.

 The cubic B-spline is a C² continuous function (its derivatives up to the second one are everywhere continuous).
 The expression `ker'` yields the first derivative of the kernel `ker`.
 An instance of a kernel implementing the first derivative of a cubic B-spline may be directly created by:

 ```julia
  BSplinePrime{4,T}()
 ```

-where, again, the floating-point type parameter `T` my be omitted.
+where `T` is assumed to be `Float64` if omitted.

 ## Cubic splines

-An instance of the familily of cubic spline kernels is created by:
+An instance of the family of cubic spline kernels is created by:

 ```julia
 ker = CubicSpline{T}(a, b)